awmottaz/tonymottaz.com/src/marching-snare-drum-tuning.md

 Start with the top head.
 Put it on, and slowly start to apply tension using a crisscross pattern around the tension rods.

-{% image "img/tension_pattern.jpeg", "A drawing of a circle representing a drum and twelve dots representing the twelve lugs on a drum.
+{% image "img/tension_pattern.jpeg" "A drawing of a circle representing a drum and twelve dots representing the twelve lugs on a drum.
 Each lug has a number and arrows between them to indicate the order in which you should tension the lugs.
 If the lugs were numbered like a clock, you would go in the order: 1, 7, 6, 12, 3, 9, 10, 4, 2, 8, 5, 11." %}
 This is the tension pattern that I like to use.
-I see the lugs in three grouping of four: a vertical group, a horizontal group, and the four corners.
+I see the lugs in three groupings of four: a vertical group, a horizontal group, and the four corners.
 {% endimage %}

 At the beginning, you can use a couple full turns of your drum key.
 After a couple passes it's best to use half turns.
 Once you get to about 70% of the final tension, I wouldn't go more than a quarter or eighth of a turn at a time.